matwilso/matwilso.github.io/_posts/gpt-sim.md

 ...

-Extrapolating forward from GPT3, I can much more clearly imagine super powerful AI systems, compared to say, even a few months ago.
+Extrapolating forward from GPT3, I can much more clearly imagine super powerful AI systems now, compared to say, a few months ago.

 It now seems pretty clear that we can build such systems using fairly stupid methods (~[Prosaic AI](https://ai-alignment.com/prosaic-ai-control-b959644d79c2)).
-And though it is still primitive in many ways, I don't think I would have expected GPT to be able to do some of the things that it can.
+And though GPT is still primitive in many ways, I don't think I would have expected it to be able to do some of the things that it can.
 (And maybe ditto for AlphaGo, the DOTA/SCII work, though I never made any concrete advance predictions for any of these.)
 Quantity really does seem to have a quality all its own here.